csekeb/tum-vir-exercise/texts/vi-exercise.md

-## Variational auto-encoders for handwritten digit generation
+## Unsupervised handwritten digit recognition /variational auto-encoder

 Variational auto-encoders are unsupervised models that learn to embed and generate new data similar to one in a, i.i.d. dataset $X = [x_1, \ldots, x_n]^{T}$.
 They are Bayesian models where the distribution of the data is
 $$